 Regarding the latter, I decided that it was important not rely on my faulty crystal ball to predict the fear fuelled outcome of my partners situation.
-Instead the focus became clearly fixed on the present tense and what was actually happening now.
-This allowed us as a family to get clear about ‘the controllables’ in our situation.
+Instead the focus became clearly fixed on the present tense and what was actually happening now and us as a family to get clear about ‘the controllables’ in our situation and focus on them.
 From here we could give our full attention to what was possible, and to make plans to do more of what we wanted when this could be managed.

 In both scenarios it was vital to choose a story that would strengthen reserves, instil self belief and grow hope.
 Both of the examples that I have shared with you led me to the outcomes that I had hoped for; a thriving business and an opportunity to have created a powerful health adventure story in the face of adversity.

 If I can offer any advice on the matter of fear and how to overcome it, these are my top tips to you: